edbkei/MO850/README.md

 </IfModule>

-This makes possible the an external user in browse type
+*** This makes possible an external user in a browse to type

 http://localhost:80/WebGoat

-Then pass by "Firewall" and goto "intranet"
+Then pass by "Firewall" and goto "intranet" as

 http://localhost:8080/WebGoat

+*** Note: This examples supposes that WebGoat is up and running

 2- Teste